-1) Battle of Chamkaur 43 Singhs Vs 1 million Mughal Forces on December 6, 1705 in Chamkaur, Punjab.
+1. Battle of Chamkaur: 43 Singhs Vs 1 million Mughal Forces

 Only three Singhs survived.
 Of those martyred two were Guru Gobind Singh’s own sons.
-Mughal chronicler described the Sahibzade’s fighting valor as a crocodile parting waters.
+Mughal chronicler described the Sahibzade’s fighting valor to a crocodile parting waters.

 The siege numbered one million soldiers of the Mughal Imperial Army against 10,000 Sikhs under the control of the founder of Khalsa Panth, Guru Gobind Singh Ji.